fpsvogel/doctorlookup/README.md

 - Test my code as I write it, not as an afterthought.
 I used RSpec to write model and system specs.
 - Use a minimalist CSS framework to speed up frontend development.
 This time I used [Pico](https://picocss.com/).
 - Avoid using the database if possible—which in this case it was, because the important features of a lookup tool don't require users or other persisted models.
-If I were to expand the app further, I would add user accounts via [Sorcery](https://github.com/Sorcery/sorcery) to improve the starring (favorites) feature.
-Currently, a user can star a search result to refer back to it later, but the session cookie (where this data is saved) has a storage limit.
-Another downside is that the user might delete their starred results by accident if they happen to delete cookies.
+(The search results are shown in a Turbo Frame dynamically, without the need to store them between requests.)
+If I were to expand the app further, I would add user accounts to improve the starring (favorites) feature.
+Currently, a user can star a search result to refer back to it later, but the session cookie (where starred results are saved) has a storage limit.
+Another downside is that the user might delete their starred results by accident if they happen to delete their cookies.

 For more on how I built this app, see my blog post [Doctor Lookup: Rails lightning app #4](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool).